Hugius/FabiEngine3D/doc/markdown/PERFORMANCE.md

 ## 4. Tips

-- Make use of LOD models to improve the performance on high-poly meshes.
+- Make use of level of detailed models to improve the performance on high-poly meshes.
 - Lower the graphics/lighting quality to improve performance if necessary.
 - Clear the messages in the logging console if a lot of messages are printed.
 - Make sure your GPU is giving the maximum computing power to the engine, so check your graphics card settings.